If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Find out about the symptoms, causes and treatment of genital warts.

 Genital warts are caused by the human papillomavirus (HPV) and are small growths or bumps that appear on or around the genital or anal area.

 There are over 100 different types of HPV which can affect different parts of the body.
 About 30 different types of HPV can affect the genital skin but 90% of genital warts are caused by two types of the virus (types 6 and 11).

 Most people who have the HPV infection don’t have any visible symptoms and it can be months or even years before genital warts appear.

 If warts do appear, they can either appear on their own, or in clusters a bit like a cauliflower.
 They are normally painless but in some people they can be itchy and may become inflamed which may lead to a little bleeding.

-The commonest places for them to appear are:
+The most common places for them to appear are: